aaren/notedown/README.md

     ipython nbconvert notebook.ipynb --to markdown

-This is currently quite basic, so you can't expect to convert markdown -> notebook -> markdown and get back your original markdown.
+The IPython markdown export is currently quite basic, so you can't expect to convert markdown -> notebook -> markdown and get back your original markdown.

 ### Running an IPython Notebook